Foundations for a theory of emergent quantum mechanics and emergent classical gravity: Hamilton-Randers dynamical systems

-Hamilton-Randers structures and linear Hamiltonian functions on momentum variables are strongly related.
-Let us prove in detail this fact.
-If $(TM, F, \mathcal{C})$ is a Hamilton-Randers space that evolves towards the final {\it averaged structure} $(TM,h)$ by the $U_t$ flow, for each value of $t$ there is an element $(TM,F_t)$ of $\mathcal{F}_{HR}(TM)$.
-Applying the time inversion operation $\mathcal{T}_t$ to $F_t$ and taking into account that the function $\kappa(u,p,t,\tilde{\tau})$ is invariant under $\mathcal{T}_t$, one obtains the corresponding Hamiltonian function of a HR-systems at the instant $(t,\tau)$,
+Hamilton-Randers models and linear Hamiltonian functions in the momentum variables are related.
+If $(TM, F, \mathcal{D})$ is a Hamilton-Randers space that evolves towards the {\it averaged structure} $(TM,h)$ under the $U_t$ flow, for each value of $t$-parameter there is an element $(TM,F_t)$ of $\mathcal{F}_{HR}(TM)$.
+In this setting, the implementation of {\it Assumption 3} and {\it Assumption 8} is achieved in the following way,